nuxt-hub/core/docs/content/docs/2.features/blob.md

 ## Getting Started

-1. Enable the blob storage in your NuxtHub project by adding the `blob` property to the `hub` object in your `nuxt.config.ts` file.
+Enable blob storage in your project by setting `blob: true` in the NuxtHub config.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({